 All records of your insurance contributions are kept and managed by the PRSI Records section in the Department of Social Protection.
 The Department is responsible for the payments made as a result of your social insurance contributions.

+You can request a copy of your social insurance record online.
 To check your social insurance record, you will need your Personal Public Service Number (PPSN).
 This number is a unique identification number which you need when dealing with state agencies.

 The social insurance payments available include: